-Ultimately, the responsibility for setting and conveying the standards that children are expected to follow when using technology, media and information resources, is one the school shares with parents and carers.
+Ultimately, the responsibility for setting and conveying the standards that children are expected to follow when using technology media and information resources is one the school shares with а follow when using technology, media and information resources, is one the school shares with parents and carers.
 At the Grove Primary School, we feel that the most successful approach lies in a combination of site filtering, of supervision and by fostering a responsible attitude in our pupils in partnership with parents.

-The development of our safety policy involved...
+The development of our safety policy involved